cosmos/ibc/spec/core/ics-032-multi-hop/README.md

 ### Multihop Relaying

-Relayers would deliver channel handshake and IBC packets as they currently do except that they are required to provide more proof of the channel path.
+Relayers would deliver channel handshake and IBC packets as they currently do except that they are required to provide proof of the channel path.
 Relayers would scan packet events for the connectionHops field and determine if the packet is multi-hop by checking the number of hops in the field.
 If the number of hops is greater than one then the packet is a multi-hop packet and will need extra proof data.

 For each multi-hop channel (detailed proof logic below):

-- Scan source chain for IBC messages to relay.
+1. Scan source chain for IBC messages to relay.
-- Read the connectionHops field in from the scanned message to determine the channel path.
+2. Read the connectionHops field in from the scanned message to determine the channel path.
+3. Lookup connection endpoints via chain registry configuration and ensure each connection in the channel path is updated to include the key/value to be proven on the source chain.
-- Query for proof of connection and consensus state for each intermediate connection in the channel path to the destination connection.
+4. Query for proof of connection and consensus state for each intermediate connection in the channel path to the destination connection.
-- Query proof of packet commitment or handshake message commitment on source chain.
+5. Query proof of packet commitment or handshake message commitment on source chain.
-- Submit proofs and data to RPC endpoint on destination chain.
+6. Submit proofs and data to RPC endpoint on destination chain.

 Relayers are connection topology aware with configurations sourced from the [chain registry](https://github.com/cosmos/chain-registry).